ghiggi/Home/README.md

-﻿## Welcome to my GitHub Page
+### Welcome to my GitHub Page

-You can access my [Github profile](https://github.com/ghiggi) to look my ongoing projects.
+You can access my [Github profile](https://github.com/ghiggi) to see my ongoing projects.

 THIS PAGE IS UNDER CONSTRUCTION !!!